jcaip/jcaip.github.io/_posts/2018-07-22-Implementing-Distbelief.md

 For any given model, we squash the parameters to a single parameter vector.
 The gradients for a backward pass are also the same size as this single parameter vector.

 This is the payload of our message.
 We also insert an extra element at the start of the vector, which describes what action we want to take with the data we send.

-Right now the code is hard coded to assume one server (rank 0) and one client (rank 1), so we hardcode the destination we send the message to.

-TODO add support for multiple clients (which means we should modify the message to include the rank of the sender).

 To do this, we went through each parameter in the model, and serialize it into one long vector.
 We also include a message code as well the rank of the sender, which serves as some sort of id.